 Conversion costs.
 The costs of designing new forms and procedures and of the possible running of the existing systems and the new systems are included here.

 Training costs.
 These costs include both training the users of the new system and any training required for developers who may be required to use the new technologies.

-However, the value of your intangible item cannot be precise and are mostly made of subjective judgment as an example: how can you save by completing a project early or providing new information to decision-maker? note that a considerable back and forth argument can occur before an agreement is reached on such intangible costs.
+However, the value of your intangible item cannot be precise and is mostly made of subjective judgment as an example: how can you save by completing a project early or providing new information to the decision-maker? note that a considerable back and forth argument can occur before an agreement is reached on such intangible costs.

 The sum value of the costs of items needed to run the project is known as the cost of the system.
 The sum value of the savings made is known as the benefit of the new system.
 Once you agreed on the costs and benefits, you can evaluate whether the project is economically viable.